Install InfluxDB2 Server and Data Source

 After logging in, we need to create a user, password, organization and bucket name.

-.
-You username and password for accessing InfluxDB can also be anything you want.
+I have named my organization sbcode and my bucket telegraf.
+Your username and password for accessing InfluxDB can also be anything you want.

 Also, you can name your organization anything you like, just remember it though, since you will need it when creating the data source in the Grafana UI.

-, a scraper named anything you like, and a access token to allow the InfluxDB data source to connect with.
+Using the InfluxDB UI, make sure you have a bucket named telegraf, a scraper named anything you like, and an access token to allow the InfluxDB data source to connect with.

 Note